 It is time to pass this important legislation and we need your help!

 Your direct outreach to your member of Congress is critical to advancing this legislation through the federal legislative process this year.
 To help you with this outreach, see below for a sample resolution and a sample op-Ed.
 If you are able to send this along any correspondence to your member of Congress please also email a copy of the letter to Emily Brock, Director, GFOA Federal Liaison Center.

 - NLC - http://www.nlc.org/influence-federal-policy/advocacy/federal-advocacy-priorities/close-the-online-sales-tax-loophole

 Why is this legislation necessary?

 Consumer failure to pay online sales and use taxes as a result of federal inaction on this issue annually results in the loss of billions of dollars per year in taxes owed to state and local governments on remote sales.
-For example, according to the Department of Commerce, e-commerce sales in 2005 were $87 billion, and grew to $225.5 billion in 2012.
-Correspondingly, the National Conference of State Legislatures revealed that these sales produced approximately $23 billion in unpaid sales and use taxes in 2012.
+For example, according to the Department of Commerce, e-commerce sales in 2005 were $87 billion, and grew to $341.7 billion in 2015.
+Due to this exponential growth, it is estimated that state and local governments fail to collect more than $23 billion annually on remote transactions.